Self-guided Sightseeing Tour #1 in Mérida, Spain

 Sight 10: Conjunto Arqueológico de Mérida

 The archaeological site of Mérida, the Roman Augusta Emerita founded as a Roman colony in 25 BC.
-Built by order of Emperor Octavian Augustus, it is one of the main and most extensive archaeological sites in Spain.
+By order of Emperor Octavius Augustus, it is one of the main and most extensive archaeological sites in Spain.
 It was declared a World Heritage Site in 1993 by UNESCO.

 Wikipedia: Conjunto arqueológico de Mérida (ES), Heritage Website